-Treatment: We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
+We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, we would disclose your protected health information, as necessary, to a hospital or agency that provides treatment or care to you.

-Payment: Your personal health information will be used, as needed, to obtain payment for your health care services.
+Your protected health information will be used, as needed, to obtain payment for your health care services.
 This may include certain activities that your health insurance plan (including Medicare and Medicaid) may undertake before it approves or pays for the health care services we recommend for you such as: making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, or undertaking utilization review activities.
 For example, obtaining approval for a hospital stay may require that your relevant protected health information be disclosed to the health plan to obtain approval for the hospital admission.

-Health Care Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of Gulf Coast Jewish Family & Community Services (GCJFCS).
+We may use or disclose, as needed, your protected health information in order to support the business activities of Gulf Coast Jewish Family & Community Services (GCJFCS).
 These activities include, but are not limited to, quality assessment activities, employee review activities, or licensing.
 We will share your protected health information with third party “business associates” that perform various activities (e.g., transcription services) for the organization.
-Whenever an arrangement between our organization and a business associate involves the use or disclosure of your protected health information, we will have a written contract that contains terms that will protect the privacy of your personal health information.
+Whenever an arrangement between our organization and a business associate involves the use or disclosure of your protected health information, we will have a written contract that contains terms that will protect the privacy of your protected health information.